vuejs/docs/src/guide/migration/global-api.md

   mounted: el => el.focus()
 })

-// now every Vue instance mounted with app.mount(), along with its
+// now every application instance mounted with app.mount(), along with its
 // component tree, will have the same “button-counter” component
 // and “focus” directive without polluting the global environment app.mount('#app')